 With few setbacks, Apple is almost continuously expanding and updating its global retail chain, now over 500 locations.
-Here's the company's evolution in 2018 so far, updated on Sept.
-24 with the reopening date for Apple Robina in Australia.
+Here's the company's evolution in 2018 so far, updated on Nov.
+15 with Apple's Champs-Elysees preview.

 The Robina Town Centre shop in Queensland, Australia will reopen Sept.
 29 at 9 a.m., having moved to a different location within the same mall.
 As usual with recent relocations, the store will have an overhauled design including a video wall, and in this case forum seating for Today at Apple events.